oliskir/oliskir.github.io/index.md

 # [](#header-1) Bio

 I have a [PhD](http://phys.au.dk/fileadmin/site_files/publikationer/phd/Oliver_Kirsebom.pdf) in Nuclear Physics from [Aarhus University](http://phys.au.dk/), Denmark.
 Between 2010 and 2018 I was employed as Postdoc at [TRIUMF](https://www.triumf.ca/) (2010-13) and as Assitant Professor at [Aarhus University](http://phys.au.dk/) (2013-18) on a grant from the [Villum Foundation](https://veluxfoundations.dk/en).
 During these years, I was a frequent visitor at large international accelerator laboratories such as [CERN](https://home.cern/) in Switzerland and led a number successful experimental collaborations, which have advanced our understanding of the nuclear processes that generate energy and transmute chemical elements in the deep interiors of stars.
-Eager to put my knowledge and analytical skills to use in a more applied setting, I took up a new position in June 2018 at the [Institute for Big Data Analytics](https://bigdata.cs.dal.ca/) at Dalhousie University, Canada, where I work with applications of machine learning to underwater acoustics as part of the [MERIDIAN](https://meridian.cs.dal.ca/) project.
+Eager to put my knowledge and analytical skills to use in a more applied setting, I took up a new position in June 2018 at the [Institute for Big Data Analytics](https://bigdata.cs.dal.ca/) at Dalhousie University, Canada, where I now work with underwater acoustics data analysis and modeling as part of the [MERIDIAN](https://meridian.cs.dal.ca/) project.

 # [](#header-1) Publications